unicode-org/message-format-wg/spec/formatting.md

    The form that resolved _operand_ and _option_ values take is implementation-defined.

-   An implementation MAY pass additional arguments to the function, as long as reasonable precautions are taken to keep the function interface simple and minimal, and avoid introducing potential security vulnerabilities.
+   An implementation MAY pass additional arguments to the _function handler_, as long as reasonable precautions are taken to keep the function interface simple and minimal, and avoid introducing potential security vulnerabilities.